 Core beliefs are the underlying beliefs that we have about the self, others, and world, as well as the future.
 They arise as a result of the experiences we've been through, including trauma.
 Forms that core beliefs take They are held as absolutes, and tend to be expressed using words like "always" or "never".
 They… Continue reading Drilling Down to Core Beliefs

 Graham-H on Pixabay Thoughts as leaves on a stream is a popular metaphor used in acceptance and commitment therapy (ACT) to represent noticing thoughts and letting them pass by without attaching to them.
 I like this metaphor, since it's not about fighting the thoughts or trying to make them go away, but just riding them… Continue reading Thoughts as Leaves on a Stream

 I had a tough weekend.
 It started off badly with a friend contacting my brother to check up on me, which rocked the walls of the little cave I've built for myself.
 And then something happened with my safe person that made me feel very unsafe.
 The dark voice inside my head kept repeating "He's… Continue reading Allowing Vulnerability (Even if It’s Scary)

-Last night I got back from a week-long vacation at an all-inclusive resort in Mexico.
+Last night I got back from a week-long vacation at an all-inclusive resort in Mexico that I'd booked with the plan of pressing reset on my mental illness life.
 The vacation came at a very good time.
-I was starting to get really mired down in negative thoughts, thoughts that convinced me that I was being used, wasn't cared about, and was a failure.
-The rainy darkness that is… Continue reading Pressing reset (or maybe just pause)
+I was starting to get really mired down in negative thoughts, thoughts that convinced me that I was… Continue reading Pressing Reset (or Maybe Just Pause) on Mental Illness Life